How to Appraise the Value of a Business in a Divorce

 When one or both spouses own a small business, it is often one of the most significant assets in the marriage.
 But determining exactly how much the business is worth in a divorce can be tricky, and there are many ways to appraise the value of a company that may provide very different outcomes in a divorce.
-At the Law Office of Bradley S. Sandler in Beverly Hills, our experienced California divorce lawyers have the experience you need to properly value the business interests in your divorce case along with handling all other issues that may arise throughout the process.
+At the Law Office of Bradley S. Sandler in Beverly Hills, our experienced California divorce lawyer has the experience you need to guide you with establishing the proper value of business interests in your divorce case along with handling all other issues that may arise throughout the process.
 To learn more, call or contact our office today to schedule a consultation.

 Why Proper Appraisal is Important

 It is critically important in a divorce that a business is valued properly, as it can impact many different aspects of a divorce case.
 In a community property state, spouses split marital assets equally, so if one spouse wishes to retain their business interests, it could mean that the other spouse walks away with more from the marriage if the company interests are appraised at a higher value.
 The value of business interests can also impact how much one spouse may pay or receive in spousal support as well as alter the amount of child support owed in a case.